Dj2035/meet/README.md

 -	Then the event element will be expanded to show the event details

 #### Scenario 3: User can collapse an event to hide its details.
+-	Given the app is loaded
--	Given user has clicked on the “Shoe details” button for an event and the event element is expanded to show event details
+- And the event element is expanded to show event details
 -	When user clicks on “Hide details” button for that event
 -	Then the event element will be collapse and hide the event details